chiragakunosensei/Lab_4/README.md

     displayed in an appropriate UTM coordinate system.
 3. A table that summarizes the average Airbnb price for each police district in Chicago.

-The **Introduction** section should state the research objective.

-The **Data and Methods** section should state the data sets used in the analysis (only the data used for the assignment), from where those data were acquired, and the GIS operations employed to investigate the research objective.

-The **Results** section should state the results (i.e. the spatial distribution of the density of homicides by police district and the spatial patterns of homicides, Airbnb listings, and Airbnb prices).
-The maps and table should be cited in the text here (e.g. Figure 1, Figure 2, Table 1).

-The **Discussion** section should state an interpretation of the results.
-Consider:

-1. Where are the homicides in Chicago concentrated?
-2. Where are the Airbnb reviews in Chicago concentrated?
-3. Which police districts have the highest average Airbnb prices?
-Which have the lowest?
-4. Is there a relationship, or pattern, between homicides and Airbnb reviews and/or prices?
-5. If so, what is the form of this relationship and why might it occur?
-6. The limitations of the analysis, and how the analysis could be improved or expanded.

-The **Tables and Figures** section should contain the table and maps noted above, each on a separate page with a caption.
-The table and maps should be cited in the text.

 ## Data

 Several data sets are provided to you in the